jpvantassel/python3-course/3_Modules_and_Packages/modules.md

 classes) related to a particular use case.
 - Modules can be loaded using the keyword `import`.
-- Import statements generally appear in the firt few lines of a Python program and with syntax similar to the following:
+- Import statements generally appear in the firt few lines of a Python program with syntax similar to the following:

 ```python3
 import this             # GOOD - Import contents in namespace this.